DaaimAliSheikh/Fast-Market/README.md

   - debug.keystore (default to be used, but also have to be copied to /home/daaim/.android/ folder)
   - my-upload-key.keystore (to be created)

-- creating the release my-upload-key.keystore:
+- Creating the release my-upload-key.keystore:
   `keytool -genkeypair -v -storetype PKCS12 -keystore my-upload-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000`

 - Setup up variables in `/android/gradle.properties`: